ICIJ RELEASES THE PANAMA PAPERS STORY

 - Complex offshore financial deals channel money and power towards a network of people and companies linked to President Vladimir Putin.

 - Files show client roster that includes drug dealers, Mafia members, corrupt politicians and tax evaders — and wrongdoing galore.

 PBS News Hour – “Here’s what we know so far…”

 PBS released the following wrap-up highlighting the initial impact of the Panama Papers on several of the rich, famous, and influential.
 The video below also includes an ICIJ produced segment putting victims of the shadowy world of covert companies, money laundering, criminal operations, and their offshore financial secrecy in the spotlight.

 The documents were first leaked to the German newspaper Suddeutsche Zeitung, who chose to share the files with the International Consortium of Investigative Journalists.

 What is ICIJ?
 A look at the group behind the Panama Papers – CNNMoney Watergate had Deep Throat feeding details of presidential corruption to Bob Woodward and Carl Bernstein.
 Edward Snowden exposed the National Security Agency’s vast surveillance network to Glenn Greenwald, among others … In the case of the Panama Papers, the information traveled from leaker to a German newspaper to hundreds of journalists around the world.

-With demands for Mossack Fonseca’s clients around the world to explain their secret dealings, and The Economist answered the question on many people’s lips.
+With demands for Mossack Fonseca’s clients around the world to explain their secret dealings, The Economist answered the question on many people’s lips.

 What are the Panama papers and why do they matter? | The Economist